 It costs up to $300 to register for the MCAT.
 For no additional fee, your scores will be reported to you, and, if you authorize it, released to schools that participate in the American Medical College Application Service (AMCAS), and up to 6 institutions that do not participate in AMCAS.
 Registration fee waiver information is available on the AAMC website.

 No. There are two types of computer tests: computer–adaptive tests (CATs), which serve questions based on previous answers, and computer–based tests (CBTs) which is a linear test.
 The MCAT is a CBT, which is similar to a paper exam—you can jump around within a section and answer items in any order you wish.

-If I choose not to take one of my 10–minute break times during the MCAT, will that time be added to my other break times?
+If I choose not to take one of my 10–minute break times or 30 minute lunch break during the MCAT, will that time be added to my other break times?